Moving from Ontario to Quebec: What you must know.

 Many regions in Quebec are welcoming and offer a variety of job opportunities.
 Yet, it will be difficult to secure employment if you don’t know French, especially outside of Montreal.
 For example in the service industry, you must know French.
 According to the Charter, every person in Quebec has the right to be served in French.
 Meaning workers who deal with the public have to know French well enough to communicate with the public in French.

 That being said, finding a job in Quebec as someone who speaks English is not impossible, but it can be a challenge.
 Being able to speak French is a tremendous asset.
 Therefore, check with your employer before you move to see if your company offers French classes.
 Learning the basics in French can prove to be extremely rewarding.
-To learn more about language discrepancies in the workplace click here!
-To answer more of your questions on working in Quebec click here.
+We encourage you to learn more about language discrepancies in the workplace.
+Plus, the Quebec government provides good resources to learn more about working in the province.

 What are the first steps to take upon arrival in Quebec?